freezy/xbmc-jsonrpclib-android/README.md

 Status
 ------

 Work in progress.
-It compiles and the type structure should be fine now.
+Generated code compiles and the type structure should be fine now.

+TODO is mainly multi-type related stuff which is tricky in Java, as well as all the method parsing & rendering.

 Usage
 -----